gaurishdotkdm/swiftnav/README.md

 # swiftnav
-this is my response to a job application coding question by swiftnav
+This is my response to a job application coding question by swiftnav.
+Coding question is below.

 You've reached this page from http://jobs.lever.co/swift-nav.
 As part of submitting your application form, please answer the question below that corresponds to the role you are applying for.